 - DSL cable for modem-to-wall connections

-Step 1: Check whether the cable modem comes with a dedicated VoIP port or a port with ‘Line’ or ‘Phone’ mentioned on it.
+Step 1: Check whether the cable modem has a dedicated VoIP port or a port with ‘Line’ or ‘Phone’ mentioned.

-Step 2: Also, check if the device you are using is a standard cable modem or a modem-router gateway.
+Step 2: Also, check if your device is a standard cable modem or a modem-router gateway.

 Note: If you only have one telephone to connect and two voice ports in play, use the Phone 1 port first.